AI-Augmented Surveys: Leveraging Large Language Models and Surveys for Opinion Prediction: Discussion

 Our study brings several ethical concerns into focus concerning the use of LLMs to predict personal and public opinion.
 A major concern lies in the realm of privacy and surveillance.
-Our models have demonstrated the ability to accurately estimate personal opinions that respondents might not be willing to share or may have chosen not to answer.
-The implications of this could be far-reaching, especially when such tools could be misused by organizations, for example, to screen job applicants based on information that individuals have not explicitly agreed to disclose.
-This risk escalates as the models grow more precise in predicting opinions and as more people trust and use these models.
-Therefore, it is crucial to engage in discussions about how we can maintain respondent privacy and data protection while concurrently enhancing the accountability and responsibility of generative AIs \citep{shevlane2023model}.
+This paper shows a possibility that LLMs may be able to accurately estimate personal opinions that respondents might not be willing to share or may have chosen not to answer.
+Therefore, it is crucial to engage in discussions about how we can maintain respondent privacy and data protection while concurrently enhancing the accountability and responsibility of generative AIs~\citep{shevlane2023model}.

 Parallel to concerns of privacy and surveillance, ethical considerations regarding individual autonomy and demographic representation are of equal importance.
 Despite its accuracy, predicting a person's opinion without their consent can be seen as a potential infringement on their autonomy.
-This is especially apparent when an answer is presumed on their behalf when they either refuse to respond or express uncertainty.
-This concern widens when viewed from a societal perspective, particularly in contexts of democracy since autonomous opinion formation is a fundamental component of democratic processes \citep{bursteinImpactPublicOpinion2003,shapiroPublicOpinionAmerican2011}.
-Surveys are traditionally seen by participants as platforms to voice their opinions and influence democratic outcomes \citep{igoAveragedAmericanSurveys2008}.
-The potential shift from surveys filled out by individuals to those generated by AI could significantly disrupt the formation of democratic consensus.
+This concern widens when viewed from a societal perspective, particularly in contexts of democracy since autonomous opinion formation is a fundamental component of democratic processes~\citep{bursteinImpactPublicOpinion2003,shapiroPublicOpinionAmerican2011}.
 Our model's lower accuracy for individuals with low socioeconomic status, racial minorities, and non-partisan affiliations can exacerbate the demographic representation issue.
-For instance, if decision-makers use these kinds of models to guide policy implementation, the less predictable voices of minority groups could be marginalized.
-This could further undermine the already fragile trust in surveys.